nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Below is an example usage scenario and how the find command behaves at each step:

-**Step 1:** he user launches the application for the first time.
+**Step 1:** The user launches the application for the first time.
 The **ModuleTracker** will be initialized with the initial module tracker state.

 **Step 2:** The user writes "find CS3263" in the terminal.
 This command will be handled by the **LogicManager** and **ModuleTrackerParser**, which will extract the needed argument, most importantly the predicate.